Michael Palairet

-Sir Michael Palairet KCMG (29 September 1882 – 5 August 1956) was a British diplomat who was minister to Romania, Sweden and Austria, and minister and ambassador to Greece.
+Sir Charles Michael Palairet KCMG (29 September 1882 – 5 August 1956) was a British diplomat who was minister to Romania, Sweden and Austria, and minister and ambassador to Greece.

 Early life

 Palairet was the son of Charles Harvey Palairet, by his marriage to Emily Henry.
-After his mother's early death, in 1888 his father married secondly Nora Hamilton Martin.
+After his mother Emily's early death, in 1888, his father married secondly Nora Hamilton Martin (daughter of John Martin MP, a Partner in Martins Bank & Mary Morse).
 Palairet was educated at Ludgrove School and Eton College.
 He spent time in France and Germany to improve his languages before joining the Diplomatic Service in 1905.

 Career

 Palairet was posted to Rome in 1906, Vienna in 1908, Paris in 1913, and Athens in 1917.
 In 1918 he was posted back to Paris for the Peace Conference.
 After a brief time in the Foreign Office in London, he returned to Paris in 1920 with the rank of First Secretary.
 In 1922 he was posted as Counsellor to Tokyo where he and his family survived the Great Kanto earthquake on 1 September 1923, which devastated Tokyo and destroyed the British embassy.
 He moved on to Peking in 1925, returned to London in 1926, and returned to Rome again in 1928.